RoGeorge/firefox_addons/README.md

     - click on 'Load Temporary Add-on...'
     - browse to specific add-on directory
     - select any file, then click 'Open'.

+To load the (unsigned) add-ons from a local file
+    - Firefox Extended Support Release (ESR), Firefox Developer Edition and Nightly versions of Firefox will allow you to override the setting to enforce the extension signing requirement, by changing the preference xpinstall.signatures.required to false in the Firefox Configuration Editor (about:config page).
+    - To override the language pack signing requirement, you would set the preference extensions.langpacks.signatures.required to false.
+There are also special unbranded versions of Firefox that allow this override.
+See the MozillaWiki article, Add-ons/Extension Signing for more information.
+    - zip the content of an add-on folder (only the content, without the folder)
+    - in about:addons click the 'Tools for all add-ons' settings wheel
+    - click 'Install Add-on From File...' and browse to the zip file

 For publishing a Firefox Extension (add-on) in the Firefox repository:
     - ???